-Long time readers of these articles will know that in a competitive appointment environment (it is very competitive) and when Chairs are only wanting to appoint the ‘perfect’ board member, having a formal Governance Qualification is becoming more and more common – but not a ‘must have’ for board candidates.
+Long-time readers of my articles will know that gaining a board appointment is a very competitive process, with Chairs wanting to appoint the ‘perfect’ board member.
+I have also noticed that having a formal Governance Qualification is becoming more and more common with the people I work with – but it is still not a ‘must have’ for board candidates.

-To reiterate though, few, if any, of the people I speak with who have a governance qualification believe that it has gained them a board appointment.
-Ask around and you will find the same response.
-However, if you are serious about developing a board career you should consider doing some training in this field because it could be the thing that separates you from your competitors, makes you more appointable and de-risks your appointment.
+Few, if any, of the people I speak with who have a governance qualification believe it alone has gained them a board appointment.
+Ask around, and you will find the same response.
+So, essentially, a governance qualification is not required to get a board appointment.
+However, if you are serious about developing a board career, you should consider training in this field because it could be the thing that separates you from your competitors, plus it makes you a better director.